3 Proven Ways to Increase RAM in Android Phones in 2023

 Is your phone so slow that you can’t even watch YouTube?
 Yeah, it happens.
-As your phone gets older, a lot more bloatware and unneeded apps are stored in your device.
-A big reason for the slowdown is because these apps have background processes running even when you’re not using the app.
+As your phone gets older, many more bloatware and unneeded apps are stored on your device.
+A big reason for the slowdown is that these apps have background processes running even when you’re not using the app.

 Your phone lags, stutters, and ultimately crashes.
 When this happens, it usually means that you don’t have enough RAM.
 You can increase RAM in Android phones using a micro SD card, but you need to have a rooted phone.
 Otherwise, you can maximize your phone’s performance by optimizing the device.
 I’ll show you how to do both.

 Note: RAM is short for Random Access Memory.
 Basically, it’s where your device stores the information that it needs and will need.
-Simply put, it’s the memory that lets you run apps in your device.
-The more RAM you have, the faster your device performance.
+Simply put, the memory lets you run apps on your device.
+The more RAM you have, the faster your device performs.

 For easy, safe, and guaranteed rooting of Android Devices with 24/7 Support, you can try using One Click Root